Up until now, my beautiful rose gold ghd straighteners

 And that’s why I’ve switched to ghd CURVE Soft Curl Tongs

-* to help me get the same kind of beach-babe waves on my short, shoulder length hair
+* to help me get the same kind of beach-babe waves on my short-length hair

-1. It’s best to use styling tools the day after you’ve washed your hair.
+1. Firstly, you’ll get best results by with day-after hair.
 Day-old hair holds the style better and gives you more manageability.
-But if this isn’t an option then I would use a styling primer on towel-dried hair prior to blow drying to give you more control.
-It holds the curls in for longer too.
+But if this isn’t an option then I would use a styling primer on towel-dried hair prior to blow drying to give a better hold.
 I recommend the ever so affordable Schwarzkopf Got2b Playful Styling Primer.

 2. Section you hair and start by curling from underneath.
-Spray some heat protection on to dry hair (I am currently using the ghd Heat Protect Spray*).
-Apply the heat protection mist as you go along and brush through to ensure that each of the small sections are covered.
+Spray some heat protection on to dry hair (I am currently using the ghd Heat Protect Spray

 3. Spring open the lever of the ghd CURVE and clip the tip of your hair into the middle of the barrel.

-4. Whilst still warm, hold the curl in your hands for 5 seconds or so before slowly dropping them and you will see the cascading curls take shape.
+5. Whilst still warm, hold the curl in your hands for 5 seconds before slowly dropping them, you will see the cascading curls take shape.
 You may also want to twist the curl with your fingers before the hair cools down.

 Tip: If the curls look too uniform, curl your hair again but start mid-way instead of the tip.

-6. Finish the style with a salt spray to give it texture.
+7. Finish the style with a salt spray to give it texture.
 Scrunch your hair in an upwards action for longer lasting curls.
 Finally, apply a matte hair spray to set it all in place.
-At the moment, I swear by the Schwarzkopf Beach Matte Mermaid Look Texturising Salt Spray and Schwarzkopf Got2b 2 Sexy Volumizing Hair Spray.